DePaul University > Admission & Aid > Financial Aid > Maintain Eligibility > Satisfactory Academic Progress > Satisfactory Academic Progress Policy

 You need to comply with all requirements to remain eligible for aid, as explained in the following:

-least two-thirds (66.67%) of all your attempted credit hours.
-For example, if a student attempts 16 hours a term, the student is expected to complete at least 11 hours.
+You are required to make progress toward your aid-eligible degree/certificate.
+This minimum course completion rate means that you must successfully complete at least two-thirds (66.67%) of all your attempted credit hours.
+For example, if you attempt 12 credit hours a term, you are expected to complete at least 8 credit hours.

 appeals will be considered.